 Our big idea..

 We normally think of “crisis managers” as a select group of professionals to be deployed in moments of disruption.
 Their role is to protect communities from rare and dangerous events and to assist “administrators” in bouncing back after the crisis.
 But with increasing turbulence and the advent of “poly-crisis”, this sharp distinction between crisis management and “normal” public administration makes less and less sense.
-We need instead a robust crisis governance mindset that embraces crisis and turbulence as opportunities for “building back better” through adaptation and innovation of core public sector functions.
+Public managers everywhere must develop a robust crisis governance mindset that embraces crisis and turbulence as opportunities for “building back better” through adaptation and innovation of core public sector functions.

 Building on in-depth case studies from nine European countries and cross-cutting Qualitative Comparative Analysis, the Horizon Europe-sponsored ROBUST project identifies strategies and conditions for crisis responses that deliver public value in new ways while maintaining the core European values of democracy and the rule of law.